monopole/snt/GKE/ingress.md

 __Skip this if using minikube - this section about exposing a service from GKE to the outside world__

+__Warning: Not under CI/CD testing (due to auth and billing issues).__

-The TCP loadbalancer user here, despite serving HTTP in examples above, is [not designed] to terminate [TLS] (transport layer security) connections.
+The loadbalancer defined in the [services](/review/services) section is [not designed] to terminate [TLS] connections.

 [not designed]: https://cloud.google.com/container-engine/docs/tutorials/http-balancer
 [TLS]: https://cloud.google.com/compute/docs/load-balancing/http/#tls_support

-Properly facing the web requires an ingress resource at a static IP.
+Properly facing the web requires an _ingress resource_ at a static IP.
 They cost about 25 cents per day, even when the cluster is not running.

 Create one:

 <!-- @env -->
 ```